I've made a veggie version using paneer.

 - Makhani sauce Place a large saucepan over a medium heat and add 175ml of vegetable oil (or less, see intro).
 Add 15g of sliced garlic and fry until it just starts to turn golden and crispy.
 Remove the garlic with a slotted spoon and drain on some kitchen paper.

 - Blend 800g of tomatoes to a fine consistency using a stick blender or food processor.

 - Add 2 bay leaves, 6 green cardamom pods, 2 black cardamom pods and 2 cinnamon sticks to the saucepan with the oil and allow them to crackle for 1 minute, stirring regularly.

-- If using the makhani sauce immediately, add 80ml double cream and simmer for 5 minutes.
+- If using the makhani sauce immediately, add 80ml of double cream and simmer for 5 minutes.
 If using later, cool the sauce and refrigerate it, adding the cream when you want to reheat it.

 - Chicken Heat a grill to a medium high heat.
-Place the marinated chicken onto a rack and brush with 20g melted butter.
+Place the marinated chicken onto a rack and brush with 20g of melted butter.
 Grill for around 10-15 minutes, turning once, until the chicken is charred and cooked through.

 - Place a large saucepan over a low to medium heat.
-Add the makhani sauce, 50ml double cream and the grilled chicken.
+Add the makhani sauce, 50ml of double cream and the grilled chicken.
 Simmer gently for 10 minutes.

 - To serve, transfer to a bowl and top with ginger matchsticks, a small handful of chopped coriander and 1 tablespoon of pomegranate seeds.